 “It was a slip.”
 The Magistrate averted his gaze.
 “I—apologize.”

 He noticed Elisha.
 “Oh—Prefect.
-To what do I owe the … ?”
+To what do I owe the…?”
 The young alchemist spied the parchments and reached out, pulling them feebly onto his lap.
-“What are … ?”
+“What are…?”
 He squinted at the pages in front of him, then fumbled on the table next to the bed for his thick-rimmed glasses.
-His mother found them and tucked them into his hand, and he slid them onto his nose.
+His mother found them, tucked them into his hand.
+He slid them onto his nose.

 After glancing over both documents, Jules looked up at Elisha blank-faced.
 “Is this real?”